iamdonovan/spymicmac/doc/tutorials/preprocessing/air_photos/enhancement.rst

 In many cases, there may also be some noise in the images - this can be seen above, for example.
-One way to reduce this noise is to use a `median filter <https://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.median>`_, similar to what is done in :py:meth:`sPyMicMac.image.contrast_enhance`:
+One way to reduce this noise is to use a `median filter <https://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.median>`_, similar to what is done in :py:meth:`spymicmac.image.contrast_enhance`:

 .. code-block:: python